 Glow Worm markets its system boilers to people who live in flats, maisonettes and families with limited space.

 The company’s offerings are small, compact and relatively discreet.

-Just as with the combi boilers, many come with free warranty and ErP A rating.
+Just as with the combi boilers, many system boilers come with a free warranty and ErP A rating.

 The Ultimate 3 system boiler is the company’s most reliable option and comes with five years parts and labour guarantee.